hetzneronline/community-content/tutorials/setting_up_virtual_Windows_machine_HYPER V/tutorial-template.md

 **Prerequisites**

+Open an Webbrowser and head to "http://mirror.hetzner.de/bootimages/windows/".

+Download your wanted Windows Version and download the .iso file.

 Additionall IP (The buy process is gonna be included in the Tutorial) Windows Server (This Tutorial only shows this on Windows Server 2016 other version could have differneces) Remotedesktop Connection to the Windows Server